ProPrak01/Padho-Likho/README.md

 ## Features

 ### PDF Creation and Management
-- **Image to PDF Conversion**: Capture images and convert them into PDFs directly within the app.
+- **Image to PDF Conversion**: Capture images and convert them into PDFs directly within the app utilizing photo aligning and resizing.
 - **Secure PDF Storage**: Upload PDFs to Cloudinary with encryption, ensuring that sensitive information remains secure.
 - **Encrypted QR Codes**: Generate encrypted QR codes for uploaded PDFs.
 The links to the PDFs are hidden from the user and only accessible through the QR codes.